maheshchandr26/maheshchandr26/README.md

 - 👋 Hi, I’m @maheshchandr26
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently student of MS Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...